Can Google provide us with a new approach to how we commute to and from work and travel to other destinations?

 It’s something that they appear to be working upon.

-One approach was to take public transportation, which was very convenient because the place to catch the bus was nearby both home and work, but this took a fairly long time.
-Another was to leave early in the morning to avoid the crush of traffic, and to take less traveled alternative routes in the evening.
-Leaving early meant arriving early, but it was better than sitting in traffic.
-Taking alternative routes sometimes resulted in surprising delays, and travel times that weren’t significant improvements.
+One approach was to take public transportation, which was very convenient because catching the bus was nearby both home and work, but this took a fairly long time.
+Another was to leave early in the morning to avoid the crush of traffic and to take less-traveled alternative routes in the evening.
+Of course, leaving early meant arriving early, but it was better than sitting in traffic.
+Unfortunately, taking alternative routes sometimes resulted in surprising delays and travel times that weren’t significant improvements.